barissglc/barissglc/README.md

 <h3 align="center">About me ⭐️</h3>

-Hi there, I'm Barış, a third-year computer engineering student with a passion for artificial intelligence and programming.
+Hi there, I'm Barış, 4th-year computer engineering student with a passion for artificial intelligence and programming.
 Currently, I'm working as an AI engineer intern at **Dpointgroup** in Barcelona.
 I specialize in **Python**, particularly in the fields of **Large Language Models** and **Computer Vision**.
 Additionally, I am a **GDG Team Member** and a finalist at **Teknofest** in the healthcare AI category.

 I regularly share my knowledge and insights on Medium, where you can read my articles about artificial intelligence and related topics.